sansajn/earthren/data/readme.md

   NoData Value=-32768
 ```

-> TODO: what is SRC of DEM data?
+> TODO: what is SRC of DEM data? there is not any PCS transformation in a dem.tiff

 `tiles`: manually downloaded area covers prague